Guts/qgis-deployment-cli/docs/guides/howto_behind_proxy.md

 - it avoids potential conflict with "classic" proxy settings
 - it allows to use a specific network proxy for QDT (can be useful for some well controlled systems)

+### Use PAC file

+[PAC file](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) can be used by SysAdmin to define proxy with a set of rules depending on the url.

+For QDT, PAC file can be used if no environment variable for proxy are already defined (`HTTP_PROXY`,`HTTPS_PROXY`, `QDT_PROXY_HTTP`).

+[PyPac](https://pypac.readthedocs.io/en/latest/) is used for PAC file management.
+By default we are using the PAC file defined by system but a custom PAC file can be defined with `QDT_PAC_FILE` environment variable (local file or url).

 #### Example on Windows PowerShell

 Only for the QDT command scope: